Jollysquire/3900-4900-TeraDrive/README.md

 # <AppName> will be named later
 <AppName> is a user-friendly python script that allows users to generate an HTML file by pointing to a directory.
-The app works on both Windows and Linux. <AppName> is a fork of the DiogenesList that aims to fix bugs and improve the code in certain areas.
+The app works on both Windows and Linux. <AppName> is a fork of the [DiogenesList](https://github.com/ZapperDJ/DiogenesList) and [Snap2HTML](https://www.rlvision.com/snap2html/) that aims to fix bugs and improve the code in certain areas.
 In addition, <AppName> develop a function to identify the file status.

 ## Requirements